Redooz/Product-Purchase-App/README.md

 ## **Backend and Frontend Coverage**
 ### **Backend Test Coverage**
 ![Backend Coverage](./img/Testing%20Backend.jpeg)
-*Add the backend coverage image here.*
+*Click for a larger view of the backend coverage image.*

 ### **Frontend Test Coverage**
 ![Frontend Coverage](./img/Testing%20Frontend.png)
-*Add the frontend coverage image here.*
+*Click for a larger view of the frontend coverage image.*

 ---